Breeze773/Wuppet/README.md

     - $networkLocation = The location of the Puppet MSI(s).
     - $64installer     = The full filename of the 64bit MSI
     - $32installer   = The full filename of the 32bit MSI
 - Optional Variables (When I say optional, I mean optional for the MSI's silent install.
 This script as currently written expects to use them.
-If not needed you will need to remove them both where they are definted and reference in the script.)
+If not needed you will need to remove them both where they are definted and referenced in the script.)
   - $service_user    = The user to the Puppet service will run as instead of the default 'Local System'.
   - $service_user_pw = The password for the above user.
 You will be prompted for this at execution time.
   - $puppetMaster    = The DNS name of the puppet master.